Are you ready for an adventure?

 Sunburn, a beard, and the smell of living outdoors for over 50 days, that was where curiosity took my wife and I, our friends and their two kids, when we paddled the Yukon River in 2016, from Canada into Alaska.
 I’ll be writing about that soon, but in early 2016, writing as Christopher Paton, I teamed up with those same friends Lars Simonsen and Suzi Oud from Life is GOOD follow us to co-write Life is GOOD follow us: a family kayak odyssey 7,300 kilometres from Copenhagen to Istanbul.
 Lars and Suzi took their two kids on an epic 18 month kayak expedition through Europe.
 When they came back, Lars and I wrote the book.
 It was published just before we left for the Yukon.

-The Yukon book “Yukon 306: 50 days on the Yukon River with kids” is the story of our adventures in the wilds, including bear encounters, search and rescue operations, meeting people of the First Nations and Native Alaskans.
+The Yukon book “Yukon Dad: 50 days on the Yukon River with kids” is the story of our adventures in the wilds, including bear encounters, search and rescue operations, meeting people of the First Nations and Native Alaskans.
 It’s also the story of our ex-outfitter canoe with the rather unimpressive name “306”.
-Of course, it’s still a work in progress – there were other books to be written.

 The adventure books are in various stages of development, but they all have one thing in common – the author name: Christopher Paton.